-2.3 Of those who completed the survey, 64% of students experienced problems engaging with online study.
+2.3 64% of students surveyed experienced problems engaging with online study.
 Due to the number of highlighted issues from WIFI access to study environment we strongly recommend the University should adopt asynchronous delivery for online lectures next academic year.

-2.4 It was widely recognised that different approaches and timelines by different lecturers causes confusion.
+2.4 It was widely recognised that different approaches and timelines by different lectures causes confusion.
 An alert system for new content will reduce student anxiety and stress and ensure all students are aware of new content and expectations.